Foiegras_banner_resized.jpg

 Are there alternative ways to produce foie gras?

 Although foie gras production remains controversial, Chef Dan Barber’s viral 2008 TED Talk ‘The Surprising Parable of foie gras’ showed that a more natural way to produce foie gras is possible.
-Dan Barber shares the story of Spanish farmer Eduardo Sousa, who raises his geese on pastures and allows them to gorge on food instinctively until the liver fattening process occurs naturally.15 Sousa explains, “If geese think they’re about to begin a 3000 km trip north, they’ll store as much fat as they can.
+Dan Barber shares the story of Spanish farmer Eduardo Sousa, who raises his geese on pastures and allows them to gorge on food instinctively until the liver-fattening process occurs naturally.15 Sousa explains, “If geese think they’re about to begin a 3000 km trip north, they’ll store as much fat as they can.
 No gavage is necessary.”
 7

 However, the availability of ethical foie gras has been put into question.
-For instance, Sousa’s foie gras costs €199 euros for 180g, compared to €64 for 180g of goose liver foie from renowned French brand Petrossian and €70 for 200g of duck liver foie with truffles from British retailer Harrods.
-Sousa’s foie gras also comes with a long waiting list since only a small number of livers are produced yearly.16
+For instance, Sousa’s foie gras costs €199 for 180g, compared to €64 for 180g of goose liver foie from renowned French brand Petrossian and €70 for 200g of duck liver foie with truffles from British retailer Harrods.
+Sousa’s foie gras also has a long waiting list since only a small number of livers are produced yearly.16

 Despite industry concerns about the scalability and higher prices of ethical foie gras, the debut of various ethical foie gras brands on the market reflects a shift in consumer demand for more ethical production practices.
-Whether foie gras production is ethical at all is still up for debate, and surely gives us reason to reflect before reaching for the pâté during our next holiday dinner.
+Whether foie gras production is ethical at all is still up for debate, and gives us reason to reflect before reaching for the pâté during our next holiday dinner.

 Related articles